nikhil699/Pismo_Transaction_Service/README.md

 -- Check Transactions
 SELECT * FROM transactions;

--- Check Document
+-- Check Operation Types
-SELECT * FROM operationstypes;
+SELECT * FROM operation_types;

-💡 Developed with ❤️ and Java.
+❤️ Developed By

 Nikhil Chaurasiya
+Built with passion for clean architecture, scalability, and performance.